gofynd/fdk-client-kotlin/documentation/platform/BILLING.md

-Get created subscription charge details
+Retrieve comprehensive details about a specific billing charge.

 *Returned Response:*